 Offering to listen with compassion and without judgment is likely the most potent thing a fellow healer can do.

 Frequently, in the midst of these storms, self-compassion completely breaks down and self-judgment spirals out of control.
 Avoid exacerbating the tendency toward perfectionism through criticism or speculation.
 Bring a humble, compassionate presence, trusting that the help you offer today will come back around to you.
-Be aware that someday you may find yourself wishing that you'd had the chance to evacuate!
+Be aware that someday you may find yourself wishing that you'd had your own chance to evacuate!

 Unless you become concerned for your colleague's safety, honor their story with scrupulous confidentiality.
 Avoid gossip; it only confuses matters, including legally, and compounds the feeling of shame in those involved.
 Support their efforts to process the event in the most constructive manner possible.